Part numbering systems design for PLM software

 The part numbering system must accommodate high-volume users — people who work with hundreds or even thousands of part numbers each week.
 Document control analysts, warehouse clerks, purchasing agents, production supervisors, and field technicians need to accurately and concisely convey part numbers, often over the phone in noisy environments.

 Part number length

 A practical part numbering system design should account for the limits of short-term memory.
 The "magic limit" is typically considered to be 71.
 Many years of academic study, verified by real-world experience, proves that data entry errors increase as the number of characters increase.
-After a certain length, errors increase at an increasing rate: at 15 characters, the error probability is close to 100%2.
+After a certain length, errors increase at an increasing rate: at 15 characters, the error probability approaches 100%2.

 Any scheme longer than seven (a) requires most users to write down, rather than simply remember, the part number for even short-term usage; and (b) increases the likelihood of data-entry errors3.